krishaamer/green-filter-research/research/literature/fintech.md

 -   It can be as mundane as choosing the next eco-friendly product instead of the polluting one we purchase in the supermarket make a difference?
 How to invest in the growth of companies that put ESG at the center of their activities instead of using it for greenwashing?
 Creating direct ties will improve ESG.
 A journey from consumption to investing, in line with users’ personal values, by providing relevant sustainable finance guidance.

--   Environmental activists have been calling attention to global warming for decades, yet the world has been slow to act McKibben (1989)

 #### ESG Crisis {#esg-crisis}

 -   James Phillipps (2022) and Anon.
 (2023o) ESG Not delivering on it’s hopes